What You Need to Know Before You Buy Property in New York

 Bad Credit Due to High Balances

-One of the most popular reasons why people's credit suffers is keeping high balances.
+One of the most popular reasons people's credit suffers is keeping high balances.

-Generally speaking, you should be utilizing a maximum of 30% of your total credit limit.
-Go over that number and your score begins to drop.
+Generally speaking, you should utilize a maximum of 30% of your total credit limit.
+Go over that number, and your score begins to drop.

 The best advice is to pay down your balances to a minimum each month.
 Some people prefer to pay this down to $0.

-However, keeping a very small balance should not penalize your credit.
+However, keeping a minimal balance should not penalize your credit.

 If you have outspent the pace of your income, then it's time to make a plan to pay down the balances.